-In the fall of 2005 the lab started work on a group project aiming to involve the various different members of the group in a way, loose enough to not stifle individual creativity, while still providing a firm basis for communal experimentation and exploration.
+In the fall of 2005, the lab started work on a group project that aimed at involving the various differen members of the group in a way that was loose enough to not stifle individual creativity, yet still provid a firm basis for communal experimentation and exploration.

-Locus Sonus is inherently nomadic in nature, shared between 2 institutions separated by several hundred kms (École Nationale Supérieure d'Art de Nice Villa Arson and École Supérieure d'Art d'Aixen-Provence), we travel regularly to meet and work together in and from different locations.
+Locus Sonus is inherently nomadic in nature, shared, as it is, between two institutions separated by several hundred kilometers; we travel regularly to meet and work together in and from different locations.

-It was decided to set up some live audio streams, basically open microphones which upload a given soundscape or sound environment continuously to a server and from there available from anywhere via the WWW.
-Our intention was to provide a permanent (and somewhat emblematic) resource to tap into as raw material for our artistic experimentation.
+It was decided to set up some live audio streams, basically open microphones which upload a given soundscape or sound environment continuously to a server which is then accessible through the world wide web.
+Our intention was to provide a permanent (and somewhat emblematic) resource that could tapped into as raw material for artistic experimentation.

-After setting a first permanent stream (outside Cap15 an artists studio complex in Marseille) we started by using the stream in a performance/improvisation type mode using the, now standard, laptop and MIDI controller with homemade patches to reinterpret the stream in real time.
-This proved to be somewhat problematic because often nothing in particular would be happening on the stream at a given time when we were intending to work with it.
-This led us to follow various leads:
+After establishing a first permanent stream (outside Cap15 an artists' studio complex in Marseille) we started by using the stream in a performative or improvisatory mode employing the now standard repertoire of laptop and MIDI controller with homemade patches to reinterpret the stream in real time.
+This proved to be somewhat problematic because frequently nothing in particular would be happening on the stream at the specific time when we were intending to work with it.
+This led us to pursue variou leads.

-The first was to develop a stream which using a denoiser and a sampler continuously renewed a database of the "best of" current sound events or "objects".
-Although this made the stream much more listenable to (and usable as musical material) it did pose some conceptual problems in that the sound was, pre-composed at it's source and with the development of the project it has now disappeared to be replaced with the unadulterated "open mike" once again.
+One involved develop a stream which used a denoiser and a sampler to continuously renew a database of the 'best of' current sound events or 'objects.
+Although this made the stream much more listenable (and usable as musical material) it posed conceptual problems in that the sound was pre-composed at source.
+As the project has evolved, this 'adapted' stream has now disappeared to be replaced once aga with the unadulterated open mike'.

-Other developments included an activity developed by one member of the group (Nicolas Bralet) which he calls "mémoires de streams" .
-It consists of listening to the streams on a regular basis from where ever he happens to be at the time and producing a short composition using a mixture of sounds gleaned from the stream and those of the local environment, simultaneously an idealized projection of the remote site and a reflection on the schizophonic aspects of the whole project.
+Other approaches included an activity developed by one member of the group, Nicolas Bralet. which he calls "mémoires de streams".
+This consists of listening to the streams on a regular basis from where ever he happens to be at the time and producing a short composition deploying a mixture of sounds gleaned from the stream with those recorded from the local environment.
+The result is simultaneously idealized projection of the remote site and a reflection on the schizophonic aspects of the whole project (where 'schizophonic' is understood in R. Murray Schafer's sense of a sound detached from its source).

-At the same time another member of the group (Esther Salmona) conducted a similar activity but in this time in a literary mode, listening to and describing the streams as she switches from location to location, a sort of laptop tardis with which she could make instantaneous hops (without stumbling around every time she lands).
+At the same time another member of the group, Esther Salmona, conducted a similar activity but in this time in a literary mode, listening to and describing the streams as she switches from location to location, a sort of laptop Tardis with which she could make instantaneous hops (without stumbling around every time she lands).